News & Alerts

 Use two-factor authentication whenever possible.
 This sets an extra layer of security to your online accounts by adding another identifying piece of information in addition to your password.
 Learn more about two-factor authentication and Duo at the University of Minnesota and beyond.

 Change your password immediately if you think your account has been compromised.
-You can contact the IT Help Desk at the University of Minnesota 24/7 with questions about your digital security or University accounts at email@example.com or 612-301-4357.
+You can contact Technology Help at the University of Minnesota 24/7 with questions about your digital security or University accounts at firstname.lastname@example.org or 612-301-4357.

 How can I remember all of my different passwords?

 It is difficult to remember passwords for all of your different accounts - work or school email, personal email, social media sites, banking or credit institutions, online shopping sites, and on and on and on.
 A good way to keep your passwords secure yet accessible is to use a password manager.
 A password manager is a cloud-based or locally-installed tool to help you store all of your passwords securely.
 You only need to remember a single password or passphrase to access your manager, and then you can access each password as needed without having to remember it.

 Please note: Lastpass is not approved for use in health care component (HCC) areas.
 Use password managers like KeePass or 1Password and store the password database on a University-managed device.

 What do you think are some of the most common passwords?
 Well, how about 123456, qwerty, password, football, 1234, welcome, 111111, or abc123?
 None of these are secure, right?
 In fact, most are easily guessable by cyber criminals, or even your siblings, significant other, or co-workers.
 Choosing a strong password or passphrase will set you up for security success and protect your identity and valuable data.